-The CIRD workshop in Appalachian Eastern Kentucky sought to promote the integration of arts and culture into existing community plans, raising awareness about the potential of artisans and craft industries to contribute to the economy of a fifty-four county region (population: 21,931).
+Workshop Challenge: The workshop in Appalachian Eastern Kentucky sought to promote the integration of arts and culture into existing community plans, raising awareness about the potential of artisans and craft industries to contribute to the economy of a fifty-four county region.

-At the workshop, the participants crafted a resolution to support art as an economic driver, officially recognizing the value and potential of arts and cultural resources in contributing to Kentucky’s economic growth, and outlining goals and actions to be taken to support arts and culture--encouraging art education, creating a committee on job growth through the arts, and more.
-Kentucky State Representative W. Keith Hall will file this resolution during the 2014 legislative session.
-The region received additional funding from the National Endowment for the Arts for follow up forums with communities with a local arts partner, providing support to artists in the region.
+Workshop Outcomes: At the workshop, the participants crafted a resolution to support art as an economic driver, officially recognizing the value and potential of arts and cultural resources in contributing to Kentucky’s economic growth, and outlining goals and actions to be taken to support arts and culture--encouraging art education, creating a committee on job growth through the arts, and more.